peetal/peetali/content/post/precomputed_kernel/index.md

 ---
 title: Speeding up linear SVM with precomputed kernel
-subtitle: Sklearn svm.SVC(kernel = "linear") is really slow.
+summary: Sklearn svm.SVC(kernel = "linear") is really slow.
 This posts shows a trick for speeding up this process by precomputing the gram matrix of the linear kernal.
 This step does not require too much hussle, besides some extra matrix multiplication and re-orginizing training and testing data.
 But the precomputed linear kernal dramatically speed up linear SVC computation.
 This is another trick used in FCMA to speed up its computation process.

 # Link this post with a project
 projects: []